thien/AISearch/paper.md

 Our cost functions will be the length of the generated tours.

 Possibly the most defining aspect of the annealing method, we may sometimes have to accept the worse tour as it may be the stepping stone that could get close to the global minima as opposed to staying in the local minima.
-The probability will depend on the value of T, the current temperature.
 I have chosen the three methods as below as my probability function.

 	1. e^(lo - l1 / T)
 	2. e^(-lo / T)